Robinlovelace/afrimapr-book/README.md

     You may need to set up your SSH credentials first.
 See [this guide](http://happygitwithr.com/ssh-keys.html) if you're having problems.
     (It's definitely worth getting this function running as it saves you so much time in the future!)
     Alternatively, fork this repo on Github and then create a new R Project within RStudio (File -> New Project -> Version Control -> Github).
-1. Run `travis::use_tic()` to set up all requirements needed for the CI integration of your package.
+1. Run `tic::use_tic()` to set up all requirements needed for the CI integration of your package.